harpermj66/takehome/README.md

 This is an intellij project which you can import from github at https://github.com/harpermj66/takehome.git.

-The package naming may be confusion because the main package is 'test' - not to confused with src/main/test.
+The package naming may cause confusion because the main package is 'test' - not to confused with src/main/test.

 The MunroService class loads the data from the testdata folder and provides the find method for filtering sorting etc.